 For fiction, please submit one piece of 1,000-10,000 words.
 We accommodate traditional realism and experiment alike.
 Please do not submit excerpts of novels unless the piece can stand alone.

-For Creative Nonfiction, please submit one piece of 5,000 words or less.
-We are looking for personal narrative, topical work, and lyrical essays.
-If your work does not fit snugly into these categories, let your prose persuade us that it's the exception to the rules.
+For creative nonfiction, please submit one piece of 500-10,000 words.
+We're looking for essays with aspects of personal narrative, reporting, and the lyric; we're also interested in flash.
 Please do not send excerpts of longer works unless the piece can stand alone.